UoA-eResearch/ahuahu_great_mercury/instructions/3_adjusting_profiles.md

 </list>
 ```

-Similarly, sub-types of a ArchDB object can be made by nesting an `<items> </items>` field in an existing ArchDB item:
+Similarly, sub-types of an ArchDB object can be made by nesting an `<items> </items>` field in an existing ArchDB item:

 ```
 <list code="object_types" hierarchical="1" system="0" vocabulary="0">